danielfcollier/py-umik-base-app/docs/posts/02 - Pipeline Pattern.md

 1. **🧩 Transformers (The "Effects Pedals"):**
 These take raw audio, modify it, and pass it on.
 * *Example:* The `HardwareCalibrator`.
 It applies a real-time FIR filter to flatten the microphone's frequency response.
-The rest of the app doesn't even know it's happening—it just receives clean, "effected" audio.
+The rest of the app doesn't even know it's happening - it just receives clean, "effected" audio.

 2. **🚰 Sinks (The "Amps" & "Recorders"):**